 General Thoughts on Writing a Series

-2.)
-How to Plan a Book Series (a #StorySocial recap) – by Kristen Kieffer (This is a recap of a twitter conversation.)
+3.)
+How to Plan a Book Series (a #StorySocial recap) – by Kristen Kieffer (This is a recap of a Twitter conversation, with answers to basic questions from a variety of people.)

 4.)
 How-to Write a Series – by Sara Katayama